Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 休对故人思故国，且将新火试新茶。诗酒趁年华。Su Shi (1037 — 1101)

-Life is a hotel to sojourn, I too am a passing traveler.
+Life is a hotel to sojourn; I am also a passing traveler.

-People would experience joy, sorrow, meet, and departure, as the moon would dim, bright, wax, and wane; imperfection has been the eternality.
+People would experience joy and sorrow, parting and reunion; as the moon would dim, shine, wax, and wane; imperfection has been the eternality.

 The brimming waves delight the eyes on sunny days, the dimming hills present rare views in rainy haze.
 (Translated by Xu Yuanchong)